-Unless otherwise noted, all products, assemblies, and sub-assemblies manufactured by Hughes and its sub-contractors are compliant with this directive and any subsequent revisions or amendments.
+Unless otherwise noted, all products, assemblies, and subassemblies that carry the CE mark and are manufactured by Hughes and its sub-contractors are compliant with this directive.
 This product carries the WEEE label below to demonstrate compliance.

 For addition information, contact Hughes Network Systems at: www.hughes.com.